 A team of research scientists at the Imperial College, London and the Francis Crick Institute, Midland Road, London, revealed that chemicals produced by eating specific vegetables can prevent cancer and colon inflammation.

-Apart from the above benefits, eating vegetables including the leafy greens have many other healthy rewards to offer, and the potential to fight off diseases.
+Apart from the above benefits, eating green vegetables including the leafy greens have many other healthy rewards to offer, and the potential to fight off diseases.
 They:

 Fuel your body to produce energy